fnoorian/EasyTransferPP/README.md

 };
 ```

 Define a ETPP object, initialized with your stream object.
-For example,
+For example, to use TWI, use

 ```cpp
 EasyTransferPP<TwoWire> easyWire(Wire);